tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

   things it is a pretty fast compiler, but it is not hold back from doing some expensive rewrites.
-* Maglev is (maybe?) the replacement for that, preferring to speculate a little more eagerly and do fewer incremental rewrites in the name of compile time.
+* Maglev is (maybe?) the replacement for that, preferring to speculate a little more eagerly and do fewer incremental rewrites in the name of compile time.[^turbolev]

+[^turbolev]: See also "Turbolev", which seems to merge Maglev (CFG) with
+    Turbofan (Sea of Nodes)... somehow.

 They also each inline at different times in the pipeline, which made for a fun time trying to understand the different codebases.